picovico/apidocs/docs/account/api_callback.md

                     }], //information of size and all
                 },
                 "meta": {
-                    "message": '', //some readable message
+                    "msg": '', //some readable message
                     "app_id": <app_used>

                 }